The Baum-Connes property for a quantum (semi-)direct product: Introduction

 \textsc{Acknowledgements.} I would like to thank sincerely my advisor Pierre Fima because of his very useful remarks, comments and rectifications.
 The rewarding and passionate discussions with him have been a continuous motivation.
+It is a pleasure to thank as well Roland Vergnioux who has read very carefully my PhD manuscript in order to improve in a capital way the present paper.